berkeman/glansigt/_posts/2019-06-05-performance.markdown

 time and resources tuning particular software systems.

-If we are to process a large portion of the dataset, it is much more efficient to stream all the data and filter out and work on the relevant parts only.
+If we are to process a large portion of the dataset, it is much more efficient to stream _all_ or most of the data and filter out and work on the relevant parts only.
 If streaming is, say 1000 times faster than random access, streaming is better if we process as little as 0.1% of the data or more!

 ### Disk Throughput:  How Fast can we Read from Disk?

-The next thing to look at is how fast we can transfer data from disk to memory.
+The next thing to look at is how fast we can stream data from disk to memory.
 The minimalistic way to read data very fast from disk is like this: